open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/libraries.md

 const sdk = new NodeSDK({
   ...
-  // This registers all instrumentation packages
-  instrumentations: [getNodeAutoInstrumentations()]
+  instrumentations: [
+    // Express instrumentation expects HTTP layer to be instrumented new HttpInstrumentation(),
+    new ExpressInstrumentation(),
+  ]
 });
 {{< /tab >}}